kurisutina26/EthicsANDvalues-Twitter/README.md

        java -jar /home/xyz/Desktop/tweetfolder
    ```

 Vola!!
 You are done now!
-You could now find a csv file named finaloutput.csv in the repository with User IDs as the first column followed by the predictions for each of the 10 Schwartz Values in the order:
+You could now find a csv file named finaloutput.csv in the repository with User IDs as the first column followed by the predictions in the form of boolean value as 1 for YES and 0 for NO for each of the 10 Schwartz Values in the order:
   - Achievement
   - Benevolence
   - Conformity